ippo615/experiments/parser-samples/20-c-func-calculator/README.md

 Building The Code
 -----------------------------------------------------------------------------
-If you looked through my other examples you should be familar with running bison/flex/gcc.
+If you looked through my other examples you should be familiar with running bison/flex/gcc.
 So I'm combining it into one script:

 	bison -d calc.y